Narcotic Abuse Warning Signs

 Narcotics abuse warning signs can save you from a more damaging addiction.

 Narcotic abuse involves using a drug for recreational purposes.
-While the recreational use of narcotics may start out as fun and games, their effects on a person’s body and mind can be fairly more serious than intended.
+While the recreational use of narcotics may start as fun and games, their effects on a person’s body and mind can be fairly more serious than intended.
 Granted, someone who abuses narcotics may not necessarily be physically dependent or addicted to a drug.
-With ongoing abuse, it’s just a matter of time before a person becomes dependent and then addicted to narcotics.
+With ongoing abuse, though, it’s a matter of time before a person becomes dependent and then addicted to narcotics.

 Visible Signs